paritytech/polkadot/roadmap/implementers-guide/src/node/validity/approvals.md

 Approval has roughly two parts:

-- **Assignments** ensures that each candidates receives enough random checkers, while reducing adversaries odds for obtaining enough checkers, and limiting adversaries foreknowledge.
-It tracks approval votes to identify "no show" approval check takes suspiciously long, perhaps indicating the node being under attack, and assigns more checks in this case.
+- **Assignments** ensures that each candidate receives enough random checkers, while reducing adversaries' odds for obtaining enough checkers, and limiting adversaries' foreknowledge.
+It tracks approval votes to identify when "no show" approval check takes suspiciously long, perhaps indicating the node being under attack, and assigns more checks in this case.
 It tracks relay chain equivocations to determine when adversaries possibly gained foreknowledge about assignments, and adds additional checks in this case.

 - **Approval checks** listens to the assignments subsystem for outgoing assignment notices that we shall check specific candidates.
 It then performs these checks by first invoking the reconstruction subsystem to obtain the candidate, second invoking the candidate validity utility subsystem upon the candidate, and finally sending out an approval vote, or perhaps initiating a dispute.